 After the written tests, some schools will call for a selection trial and/or interview.
 Often, this is the part that gets parents the jitters; in part because how you prepare really matters.
 It’s one thing for your child to be excellent at his or her niche area; it’s another to communicate and convince the selection panel that your child is a good fit for the school’s program.

-For Academic DSA, your child may be required to undergo the General Assessment Test (GAT) if he’s not already part of the Gifted Education Programme (GEP).
+For Academic DSA up to 2018, your child may be required to undergo the General Assessment Test (GAT) if he’s not already part of the Gifted Education Programme (GEP).
 For DSA Sports and Arts Programmes, your child may be called down for trials to assess his or her skills for the chosen niche.
 Many will also be required to undergo some form of interview with selected panels.
 This interview is often crucial to determine the child’s fit and social aptitudes.
 And the right interview techniques and dos and don’ts can help your child stand out here.

 The interview rounds typically start around August each academic year.
 To gear for it, some may choose to prepare as early as February, depending on how comfortable and familiar you child already is with interviews.